MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-swift/security-and-privacy-standards.md

  It is important to consider measures for securing your SWIFT messages and the information they contain when they are entered or edited by end-users, in transit, and while [!INCLUDE[btsBizTalkServerNoVersion](../../includes/btsbiztalkservernoversion-md.md)] processes and stores them.

- Together, [!INCLUDE[btsBizTalkServer2006r3](../../includes/btsbiztalkserver2006r3-md.md)] and A4SWIFT provide the platform, infrastructure, and tools for designing, developing, and executing secure SWIFT messaging and workflow automation systems.
+ Together, BizTalk Server and A4SWIFT provide the platform, infrastructure, and tools for designing, developing, and executing secure SWIFT messaging and workflow automation systems.

  When implementing security, you must design and develop many areas.
 The following list is a high-level view of these areas: